-When I visited celebrity dermatologist Dr Geetika Mittal Gupta’s clinic, ISAAC Luxe, I was excited to speak to experts like her and Dr Stefan Lipp, who’s on the medical advisory board of cult-favourite brand Biologique Recherche (BR).
+When I visited Dr Geetika Mittal Gupta’s clinic, ISAAC Luxe, I was excited to speak to specialists like her and Dr Stefan Lipp, who’s on the medical advisory board of cult-favourite brand Biologique Recherche (BR).
 Who better to speak to about exfoliation than a rep from the lab that created the OG exfoliant, Lotion P50?

 Before I sat down to get my skin assessment as part of BR’s Cabin treatment, I squeezed in some time with Gupta and Lipp.
 Heed their words of wisdom so you can reap the benefits of exfoliation while avoiding burning off your skin like I had the misfortune of doing.